AyushiBhujade/homegenie-mcp-server/README.md

 # HomeGenie MCP Server

 A Model Context Protocol (MCP) server that provides HomeGenie AI with access to external APIs for weather data and energy pricing information.

+**🚀 Production Ready for TrueFoundry Deployment**

 ## Features